Still polishing this one. Want to walk through it together?

 Reworking the candidate's invitation flow

-Candidates encounter Laskie as a stream of opportunities, one invitation at a time.
-The redesign anchored the moment of decision: a single editorial landing page that explains who’s asking, why, and what’s next.
+Candidates encounter Laskie as a stream of opportunities.
+The redesign anchored the moment of decision: a landing page explaining who’s asking, why, and what’s next.
 Once they accept, the next step is already booked — a clear handoff with the option to schedule interview prep with their Talent Partner.

 Candidate invitation page — full landing with position headline, full job description, company info, perks, and apply CTA Click to view full landing